We actively support projects and take up opportunities that collectively reimagine and recreate place making and green

-The Citizens Science for Sustainability (SuScit) Project, spanning three years, was set up to work with socially and economically excluded communities to have a greater say in neighbourhood space design, environment and sustainability, innovation and research.
+The Citizens Science for Sustainability (SuScit) Project, spanning three years, was set up to work with socially and economically excluded communities to allow them a greater say in neighbourhood space design, environment and sustainability, innovation and research.

-Supported by the EPSRC (Engineering and Physical Research Council), and with our partners Policy Studies Institute, and the University of Westminster’s, Centre for Sustainable Development (CfsD), we tested a range of place making engagement tools and techniques including film making, walking tours, and inter generational workshops with local communities and people who work in urban design, science and engineering.
+Supported by the EPSRC (Engineering and Physical Sciences Research Council) and with our partners Policy Studies Institute, the University of Westminster and Brunel University London, we tested a range of placemaking engagement tools and techniques including film making, walking tours and inter-generational workshops with local communities and people who work in urban design, science and engineering.

 The SuScit engagement tools have been used in a number of other research and community projects.

-'Place making, prosperity and the local green economy’, is Living Space Project’s report, aimed at contributing to the local and global projects aimed at growing prosperity in neighbourhoods.
-Launched at the Growing Prosperity conference.
-The report looks at how greener jobs can be fair and accessible to people living in London, one of the most diverse cities in the world.
-Our findings suggest that green jobs and community-led place making are crucial to creating more prosperous local economies.
+‘Placemaking, Prosperity & the Local Green Economy’ is Living Space Project’s report, supporting local and global projects which aim to grow prosperity in neighbourhoods.
+Launched at the Growing Prosperity Conference, the report looks at how greener jobs can be fair and accessible to people living in London, one of the most diverse cities in the world.
+The findings suggest that green jobs and community-led placemaking are crucial to creating more prosperous local economies.

-Better Cities works with children and young people to get involved in Urban regeneration is based on creating well-designed places for people, promoting social inclusion and environmental equality.
-Better Cities is about, tackling the possibility of urban unrest, by providing opportunities for young people to get involved in decision making and design of places and green spaces in cities.
+Better Cities works with children and young people to get involved in urban regeneration in creating well-designed places for people, and promoting social inclusion and environmental equality.
+Better Cities is about tackling the sources of urban unrest, by providing opportunities for young people to get involved in decision making and the design of places and green spaces in cities.

-The project developed strong pan Europe connections with young people in Berlin, Amsterdam & London, with support from the EU Green and Jean Lambert MEP.
+The project has developed strong pan Europe connections, with young people in Berlin, Amsterdam and London, and with support from the Greens/European Free Alliance and Jean Lambert MEP.